Maurice (novel): Adaptations

-The novel was made into a film, Maurice (1987), directed by James Ivory and starring James Wilby as Maurice, Hugh Grant as Clive, and Rupert Graves as Alec.
+The novel was made into a film of the same name in 1987, directed by James Ivory and starring James Wilby as Maurice, Hugh Grant as Clive, and Rupert Graves as Alec.

 A stage adaptation, written by Roger Parsley and Andy Graham, was produced by SNAP Theatre Company in 1998 and toured the UK, culminating with a brief run at London's Bloomsbury Theatre.
 Shameless Theatre Company staged another production in 2010 at the Above the Stag Theatre in London.
 Above the Stag staged it again in September/October 2018, as part of the theatre's first season in their new premises.
 It was directed by James Wilby.
 The US premiere opened on 24 February 2012 at the New Conservatory Theatre Center in San Francisco.

 A retelling and continuation of the novel by William di Canzio, titled Alec, was published in 2021.